My 10 Favorite Books of All Time!

 The surprising secrets of America's wealthy - your neighbor may be a millionaire and you might never know.
 This book talks about the different ways that wealthy people show up and act, even blending in with the rest of us.
 They're successes may not be great, instead a series of small wins that put them ahead of the pack.

 These books give you a good sense of Lars' foundation, and some of the systems that we put in place with members of Real Estate B-School.
-Their successes are our successes.
+Your successes are our successes.